FinanceFluency

 You record the investment at its fair value on the Balance Sheet.
 You don't have significant influence over the company's operations, so you don't get to claim any of their revenue or expenses.

-Impact on EV: None specific.
+Impact on Enterprise Value: None specific.
 The investment is a non-operating asset, similar to cash.
-In some valuation contexts, you might subtract it from EV to get a "core" EV that reflects only the company's own operations — but this is an edge case.
+In some valuation contexts, you might subtract it from Enterprise Value to get a "core" Enterprise Value that reflects only the company's own operations — but this is an edge case.

 20–50% — equity method (associates)